 UPDATE Emails SET Email = '[email protected]' WHERE column = '[email protected]';

 An exact match means it will find any string equaling [email protected], but it won’t update [email protected].
-If you want to update [email protected] no matter what comes before or after it, then we will use the MySQL replace function.
+If you want to update [email protected] no matter what comes before or after it, then you will use the MySQL replace function.

 UPDATE tablename SET column = REPLACE(column, 'old string', 'new string')